kglusinski/payroll/README.md

 ### TODO:
 - [ ] Use eg. `moneyphp/money` for `MoneyValue`
 - [ ] Add validation
+- [ ] Add separate command for generating and getting report
 - [ ] extract filtering and sorting out of the `PayrollReport`
 - [ ] Add proper error handling.
 Make use of `munusphp/munus`
 - [ ] More commands and queires in Employee and Department areas